2009–2011 Toyota vehicle recalls: NHTSA investigations

 Six times in the past six years NHTSA has undertaken an exhaustive review of allegations of unintended acceleration on Toyota and Lexus vehicles and six times the agency closed the investigation without finding any electronic engine control system malfunction to be the cause of unintended acceleration.

 In 2004, the NHTSA launched a probe of throttle control systems on around 1 million Lexus and Toyota sedans.
 Upon that probe, Toyota urged the NHTSA to define the issues as quick bursts where the engine surged to "something less than a wide-open throttle."
 The company compared the complaints to previous sudden unintended acceleration cases the NHTSA deemed "driver error."
 It also said the computer could not open the throttle without the accelerator pedal pressed, and, the brakes would be able to stop the car anyway.

-After several months of investigating, the NHTSA said it found no evidence of a defect and there was no data indicating any bad parts.
+After several months of investigating, the NHTSA said it found no evidence of a defect and no data was indicating any bad parts.
 Christopher Santucci, an employee of Toyota's Washington, D.C.

 office and an NHTSA employee until he was hired by Toyota in 2003, testified that he was informed by the NHTSA in March 2004 about the pending investigation over unintended acceleration complaints.
 According to Santucci in his deposition, his former NHTSA colleagues decided not to investigate some incidents involving acceleration lasting longer than 1 second.
-The decision to exclude certain incidents from the investigation apparently reduced the significance of the issue to the NHTSA at least on paper.
+The decision to exclude certain incidents from the investigation reduced the significance of the issue to the NHTSA at least on paper.
 However, in 2005, 2006 and 2008, Toyota customers again asked the NHTSA to investigate uncontrolled acceleration from electronic throttle controls and power steering issues.
 Although there were hundreds of complaints, the NHTSA found no evidence of defects; and in every case, Toyota provided data it said showed no such evidence.